FAANG/dcc-bulk-data-downloader/README.md

 3. Run the docker image using below command, with appropriate parameter values.
 Files will be downloaded by default in your current working directory.

 ```
-docker run -it --rm -v "$PWD:/code/data" bulk-downloader:latest --user "admin" --study_id "PRJEB43235"
+docker run -it --rm -v "$PWD:/code/data" bulk-downloader:latest --mode "private" --study_id "PRJEB43235"
 ```

-* `--user` (Required) Username for private portal (`eg : "admin"`)
+* `--mode` (Required) provide value `"public"` or  `"private"` depending on the study of interest
 * `--study_id` (Required) Accession of the study for which you wish to download files (`eg : "PRJEB43235"`)

-4. You will be prompted for a password.
-Please enter the password corresponding to the `user` in the previous command to begin the download.
+4. When running in `private` mode, you will be prompted for a username and password.
+Please enter your private portal credentials to begin the download.